AnnaKelmanson/cyclpept-tokenizer/README.md

 # cyclpept-tokenizer
-Extracting list of aminoacids from SMILES
+Extracting list of aminoacids from SMILES of cyclic peptides and vice versa.